 Full papers have an 8 page limit, and should constitute a technical or empirical contribution to CI/AI in games and be accompanied by an appropriate evaluation of the work.
 In addition to regular paper submissions the conference offers three alternative types of paper submission: competition, vision and demo papers.
 Papers should be submitted using the IEEE guidelines, as found here.

 Competition papers describe research related to one of the competitions at CIG, including the design of new competitions and in particular submissions to existing competitions.
 Vision papers describe a vision for the future of the CIG field or some part of it, are based on extensive research and include a comprehensive bibliography.
 Standards for competition papers are as high as for other CIG papers, and standards for vision papers are higher.
 Competition papers and vision papers are both maximum 8 pages.
-Poster papers are 2 pages long and describe work in progress.
+Short papers are 2-4 pages long and describe work in progress.

 Conference: August 22-25